allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 After a short call with our customer we know more about daily schedule — there are six slots, two hours each, starting at 8:oo a.m.
-We also know that this recipe for daily schedule is very, very simple and it is going to be changed soon (e.g. to accommodate for holidays, etc.).
+We also know that this recipe for the daily schedule is very, very simple and it is going to be changed soon (e.g. to accommodate for holidays, etc.).
 All these issues will be solved later, now we are in the prototype stage and our desired outcome is to have a working demo for our stranger.